The Parks

 The ride’s darkness eliminates visual cues, ensuring that every twist and turn is unpredictable.
 Despite its intensity, Space Mountain is designed to be accessible for all ages, making it an ideal shared experience for families.

-5. TRON Lightcycle / Run – A Neon-Soaked Adrenaline Rush, Straight From Shanghai Disneyland
+4. TRON Lightcycle / Run – A Neon-Soaked Adrenaline Rush, Straight From Shanghai Disneyland

 Magic Kingdom’s TRON Lightcycle / Run offers a one-of-a-kind thrill ride experience that combines cutting-edge technology with high-speed excitement.
 Inspired by the TRON films (replicated at Disney World from Shanghai Disneyland) this coaster lets riders board sleek, motorcycle-style vehicles and race through a futuristic digital world.

-With its immersive neon-lit environment, TRON Lightcycle / Run stands out not just for its speed, but for the level of storytelling integrated into the ride.
+With its immersive neon-lit environment, TRON Lightcycle / Run stands out not just for its speed but the level of storytelling integrated into the ride.
 While the rest of the ride may not maintain the same adrenaline rush as its launch, those first few seconds alone are worth the queue.

-4. Expedition Everest – A Journey Through the Himalayas
+3. Expedition Everest – A Journey Through the Himalayas

 Expedition Everest stands out as one of the most celebrated thrill rides at Walt Disney World.
 Its detailed Himalayan theming and innovative design transport you to a world of cultural storytelling and adrenaline.